NLeSC/guide/best_practices/language_guides/java.md

 }
 ```

-Packages developed at the Netherlands eScience Center can be found [here](https://bintray.com/nlesc).
+Packages developed at the Netherlands eScience Center can be found in the [Bintray NLeSC repository](https://bintray.com/nlesc).